ashleytarifa/3dsemu-compatibility-list/README.md

 - OS: Windows 11
 - Emulator builds: latest available at time of testing (unless noted otherwise)

+> This specs are for ash64's PC and may not include in every single test from the list

 ---

 ## 📋 Compatibility rating system